pulumi/docs/pulumi-hugo/themes/default/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 ---
 title: "Program Kubernetes with 11 Pulumi Pearls"
 date: "2018-09-12"
-meta_desc: "In this post, we'll look at some bite-sized code snippets that demonstrate using Pulumi to build and deploy Kubernetes applications using cloud native infrastructure as code, in three categories: config as real code, multi-cloud infrastructure, and software delivery as code."
+meta_desc: "How to build & deploy Kubernetes applications using infrastructure as code, in three categories: config as real code, multi-cloud, & software delivery as code."
 meta_image: "health-checks.gif"
 authors: ["joe-duffy"]
 tags: ["Kubernetes"]